SalomePlatform/shaper/src/SketchPlugin/doc/coincedentFeature.rst

 Coincident constraint
 =====================

-Coincident constraint makes two points to be coincident, or one point to lie on a line or circumference of a circle (or an arc).
+Coincident constraint forces two points to be coincident, or one point to lie on a line, a circle or an arc.

-To create Coincident in the active Sketch:
+To create a Coincident constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Coincident* item  or
 #. click **Coincident** button in Sketch toolbar: